 "Have nothing in your house that you do not know to be useful, or believe to be beautiful."
 William Morris (1834 - 1896) (English textile designer, artist, writer, and socialist associated with the Arts and Crafts Movement.)

-Hugh has an eye for natural processes and connection with the spirit of nature; his work strongly reflects this deep understanding passed down from his ancestors, who had worked and crafted the earth before him for generations in the heart of England.
+Hugh has an eye for natural processes and connection with the spirit of nature; his work strongly reflects this deep understanding passed down from his ancestors, who had worked and crafted the earth in the heart of England for generations.

-Hugh makes appropriate use of locally sourced seasoned and green hardwoods, fashioning them with basic hand tools and devices; shave horse, drawknives, augers, wooden bench planes, saws, gouges, rasps, adze, froes …………………….. to create sympathetic pieces.
+Hugh makes appropriate use of locally sourced seasoned and green hardwood species, fashioning them with basic hand tools and devices; shave horse, drawknives, augers, wooden bench planes, saws, gouges, rasps, adze, froes …………………….. to create sympathetic pieces.

 Products include; tables, benches, chairs, hurdles, walking sticks, plant labels, chopping boards, peg looms for weaving and treen for the kitchen.
 Commissions accepted.

 Hugh lives with his wife Lisa in a wooded valley south of St Buryan, less than 1½ miles from the sea, in West Penwith.